 Cleaning helps to prolong the life of your rangefinder to a great extent.
 Maintaining a proper cleaning regime will enhance the service and retain the quality of the rangefinder.
-We have come up with some few basic cleaning tips.
+We have come up with some essential cleaning tips.
 Let’s take a quick look.

 - Shut down the device and take the removable parts out such as the battery, SD card, rubber parts, etc.

-- It the lens is hazy or dirty from the insides then take help from any professional.
-If you’re willing to do it yourself then make sure you don’t lose any components and you’re able to put them back together
+- If the lens is hazy or dirty from the insides then take help from any professional.
+If you’re willing to do it yourself then make sure you don’t lose any components and you’re able to put them back together.

-- For the final step, dry the device naturally before putting the battery and SD card in their places.
-If you’re in a hurry then take a thin piece of cloth and dry the rangefinder thoroughly to ensure that there isn’t any water particle left on the device
+- For the final step, dry the device naturally before placing the battery and SD card in their places.
+If you’re in a hurry then take a thin piece of cloth and dry the rangefinder thoroughly to ensure that there isn’t any water particle left on the device.

 Storage and Maintenance Tips

 Since you’ll be investing your hard-earned money on a rangefinder, you must maintain it properly so that you can increase its lifetime.
 We have come up with a few simple maintenance and storage tips that will help you keep the rangefinder in better shape and enhance its longevity.

 - Do not keep it under direct sunlight

 - Avoid using the rangefinder in temperature above 50-degrees

 - Never touch the optical surface of the rangefinder as that may lead to damage the anti-reflection coating